-The water pump switch (monitor panel mounted, see Appliances in this section) operates the pump.
+The water pump switch operates the pump (monitor panel mounted); see Monitor Panel on page 5-15.
 Once the switch is turned on, the pump will run until the water pressure reaches about 55 PSI.
 At this point, an internal pressure switch will shut it off.
 When a faucet is opened, the water pressure will drop and the pump will start to run again.